Balearic Islands Travel Guide

-The Balearic Islands are a holiday makers dream with world class beaches, tranquil turquoise waters, picturesque coves and a near perfect climate that draws millions of tourists from northern Europe each year.
+The Balearic Islands are a holidaymakers dream with world-class beaches, tranquil turquoise waters, picturesque coves and a near-perfect climate that entices millions of tourists from northern Europe each year.

 5 Interesting facts about the Balearic Islands